-I recently interviewed leading genomics scientist George Church on the ways that trends in genomics are changing our world and the possibility of heritable human genetic modification.
+I recently interviewed leading genomics scientist George Church on the ways that trends in genomics are changing our world.
+We also discussed the possibility of heritable human genetic modification.
+These days we more often call this “CRISPR babies.”

-His answers suggest that genomics and gene editing are poised to radically change our world and to literally change us.
+His answers suggest that genomics and gene editing are poised to radically change our world.
+They could literally change us too.

 Here’s the George Church interview you’ve all been waiting for.